 Tip: always execute a new script in preview mode first.

-7. Draft New Ads and Make Bulk Edits in Excel.
+8. Use Excel to Draft New Ads and Make Bulk Edits.

 When you're breaking out new ad groups, building out an account, or trying to test a large number of new ads, writing ads in the web interface is pretty inefficient.
 Of course, there's a better way.